AURIGNY AIR SERVICES LIMITED

 •we made it clear to you we may do so when you provided the information.

-•to third parties we are have contracted or are contracted by to provide the products and services you have requested.
+•to third parties we have contracted or are contracted by to provide the products and services you have requested.

 •to credit reference and debt collection agencies.

-•to our auditors or legal advisors.
+•to our auditors or legal advisors and other advisors to our group.

 •we are legally required to do so.

-•our regulatory obligations require us to do.
+•our regulatory obligations require us to do so.

 •with relevant third parties in the event of Aurigny's sale, merger, consolidation, change in control, reorganisation, liquidation or administration.